Col du Tourmalet

 Dave Thackrey, Donna Thackrey, Peter Pellicano

-The descent off the Peyresourde to Luchon could have been great in good weather conditions.
+The descent off the Peyresourde to Luchon would have been great in good weather conditions.
 But the cloud cover was so thick we were getting soaked descending and were on the verge of hypothermia.
 This side of the mountain had straight roads but visibility was so bad, plus the roads were wet, one could not let go of the brakes.
 It was a shame.
 When you could see the line in the road change slightly you weren’t sure if it was merely a subtle change in the road or a nasty 180° hairpin curve.
 And I have yet to see a single sign in the Pyrenees warning of a curve ahead and a recommended safe speed to use.

 Luchon – Our group ate at the restaurant on the right